salinhkuhn/defi_project/report.md

 ## Question 4 (3 points)

 ### a.)
-Name of token(s) used to trade for DEFI tokens (separated by comma if more than one)
+Name of token(s) used to trade for DEFI tokens (separated by comma if more than one) WETH
 ### b.)
-Amount of tokens needed for the trade
+Amount of tokens needed for the trade: 1201661171417572523

 ## Question 5 (10 points)